 5 Things I Love About Being A Therapist At BetterHelp

-As of this writing, I’ve been with BetterHelp for almost three months.
+As of this writing, I’ve been with BetterHelp for almost nine months.
 That’s plenty of time to poke around the platform and to get a sense of what works and what does not.
 While BetterHelp is not perfect (and what is?), here are 5 positives that really stand out to me:

-1. The Clients Are Engaged And Committed
+1. My Clients Are Engaged And Committed

 When I joined BetterHelp, I wasn’t sure what to expect from the clients.
 But let me tell you, they’ve been a pleasant surprise.
 They’re just as committed, punctual, and responsive as clients I’ve seen in person.
 As you know, engaged clients make therapy more productive and enjoyable for both parties.